eclipse-bluechi/bluechi/doc/man/bluechi-is-online.1.md

 **Options:**

 **--wait**
-Initial time in milliseconds to wait till the expected agent status is `online`.
+Initial time in milliseconds to wait until the expected agent status is `online`.

 **--monitor**
 If set, `bluechi-is-online` continuously monitors the agent state after the initial `online` check succeeded.

 **--switch-timeout**
-Time to wait till the agent is expected to connect again on a call to the `SwitchController` API method.
+Time to wait until the agent is expected to connect again on a call to the `SwitchController` API method.
 In milliseconds.

 ## Exit Codes